How to Evaluate Tablet Screen Quality and Size

 Can tablets with high refresh rates be used for casual tasks?

-Screens between 7–10 inches are ideal for reading eBooks.
-These sizes balance portability and readability, ensuring comfortable use for extended periods.
+Screens between 7–10 inches are suitable for reading.
+These sizes balance portability and readability, making them comfortable for extended use.

 How does anti-glare technology improve screen usability?